-A new cocoa industry is in operation in far north Queensland, growing plants from hybrid seed imported from Papua New Guinea.
+A new industry is in operation in far north Queensland, growing plants from hybrid seed imported from Papua New Guinea.
 Boutique markets are under development using the concept of high quality ‘origin’ chocolate and there is potential for chocolate-based tourism built around a ‘bean to bar’ concept.

-Growing cocoa as a plantation species is challenging and the cocoa industry is addressing fundamental issues of cultivation and processing.
+Growing cocoa as a plantation species is challenging and the industry is addressing fundamental issues of cultivation and processing.
 Establishment of seedlings is challenging and the trees are prone to cyclone damage, but research is underway to investigate solutions for these problems.
 The establishment of the industry will be greatly helped by the development of a successful method of processing of Australian grown beans, which involves mechanised pod splitting and extraction, fermentation and drying of the beans.
-The economic viability of Australian-based cocoa production will be reliant on good prices and high productivity of harvesting and processing.
+The economic viability of Australian-based production will be reliant on good prices and high productivity of harvesting and processing.

 Facts and figures